-That would not displease some Republicans-including Mr. Nixon's most stativant defender on the Watergate committee, Sen. Edward Gurney of Florida.
+That would not displease some Republicans-including Mr. Nixon's most stalwart defender on the Watergate committee, Sen. Edward Gurney of Florida.
 Gurney believes that the complex of disputed facts, contradictions and lies which bristle out of Watergate simply do not lend themselves to a speech format.
 Much more preferable to Gurney would be interrogation of the President by a small group of reporters or, perhaps, lawyers or politicians.

 No such format is under White House consideration today.
 Present plans call for Mr. Nixon to address a bipartisan audience, including some Congressmen, in the White House East Room over national television.
-That at least would avoid the forensic sterility of a set-piece Oval Office speech from the presidential desk, the setting for Mr. Nixon's April 17 and April 30 speeches.
+That at least would avoid the forensic sterility of a set-piece Oval Office speech from "The President can scarcely ignore the highly favorable reaction his Vice President received in his all-out public defense on Wednesday."

+the presidential desk, the setting for Mr. Nixon's April 17 and April 30 speeches.
 But the President has decreed no questions until a later meeting with the press, devoted to the Watergate atrocities.